Burnout is an official medical condition(source: WHO) characterized by

 Solution: Dedicate a separate, private work-space for work free from interference by family members/activities.

 4. Answering work communication during non-working hours

 Again something that seems harmless and might be something that is triggered by you or your team member.
 It snatches away your personal time, focus and an opportunity for you to grow.

 Solution: Don't respond to work communication in your non-working hrs, unless it is marked emergency.
 Don't engage in it, don't promote it.
 This is true for personal communication during working hrs, avoid that too.

 5. Undermining importance of communication

-Cognitive evolution of humankind was driven by language.
-We could built great things because we could communicate and collaborate with people effectively thanks to language.
+The cognitive evolution of humankind was driven by language.
+We could build great things because we could communicate and collaborate with people effectively, thanks to language.
 And our communication channels, our languages are still evolving.
-Each one of us has a scope of improving our communication that can help us get things done faster, reduce our workload.
+Each one of us has a scope of improving the communication that can help us get things done faster and reduce our workload.

-This should be good enough to put you in the right mindset needed to enter the trajectory of discovering your humongous potential.
+This should be good enough to put you in the right mindset needed to enter the trajectory of discovering your humongous potential without burning out.
 Try it for this week.